isibabe510/alx-system_engineering-devops/0x00-shell_basics/README.md

-it delete the file betty
+it delete My first directory